apwiggins/proxmox-terraform-k3s-ansible-cluster/README.md

 # Deploy k3s cluster on Proxmox using Terraform and Ansible

+> NOTE: PROXMOX V8.X DOESN'T WORK WITH THE TELMATE TERRAFORM PROVIDER.
+THIS REPOSITORY MAY NOT WORK FOR YOU.

 With this [Terraform](https://www.terraform.io) plan you can create one or more virtual machines on [Proxmox](https://www.proxmox.com) and install a k3s cluster automatically on it.

 ## Reference: